Don’t Lose your Rating: Tips for Maintaining or Improving your Writing Quality

 - While abbreviating words in casual communication is easy and fun, abbreviating “through” to “thru” or “you” to the letter “u” in professional writing is a quick way to have your rating reduced.

-- Remember to follow key comma rules: commas should always come after FANBOYS conjunctions linking independent clauses, after introductory elements and surrounding nonessential information.
+- Remember to follow essential comma rules: commas should always come after FANBOYS conjunctions linking independent clauses, after introductory elements, and surrounding nonessential information.

 3. Following Instructions and Revision Requests